Matrixdawg/Matrixdawg/README.md

-- 👋 Hi, I’m Terrence
+- 👋 Hi, I’m Matrixdawg
-- 👀 I’m interested in learning every thing in IT
+- 👀 I’m interested in learning every thing in Related to developing better code .
+I took college level logic programming classes just looking for a networking, mentors resources and advice from any and everyone in this space willing to share.
+Thanks and have a great day.
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on Full Stack Development
 - 📫 How to reach me Tsquareretro@gmail.com